-Launch of the Kenyan Fellowship
+About the Kenyan Fellowship Program

-Five years ago, the University of Nairobi commenced a cardiovascular and thoracic surgical training program in 2012 and successful trainees from this program are awarded a Master of Medicine in Thoracic and Cardiovascular Surgery.
-However, in a developing country, Kenya is unable to meet all training and resource requirements, with the result that trainees are not exposed to certain important aspects of cardiothoracic practice which underpin the development of an effective and sustainable Kenyan cardiothoracic surgical service and thus why The Baird Institute has stepped in to assist.
+Five years ago, the University of Nairobi commenced a cardiovascular and thoracic surgical training program, where successful trainees are awarded a Master of Medicine in Thoracic and Cardiovascular Surgery.
+However, as a developing country, Kenya is unable to meet all training and resource requirements, with the result that trainees are not exposed to certain important aspects of cardiothoracic practise.
+This is critical for the development of an effective and sustainable Kenyan cardiothoracic surgical service and thus why The Baird Institute has stepped in to assist.